All Episodes

 In theory, yes.

-Because it would be a big deal to tell the FBI to stop doing something that without an appropriate purpose.
+Not in my experience, because it would be a big deal to tell the FBI to stop doing something without an appropriate purpose.

-I mean we're oftentimes they give us opinions that we don't see a case there, and so you ought to stop investing resources in it.
+I mean, we're oftentimes they give us opinions that we don't see a case there, and so you ought to stop investing resources in it.

 But I'm talking about a situation where we were told to stop something for a political reason.